schroeder-g/schroeder-g/README.md

 ### Bio

 I build for a brighter future.
-As a full stack engineer, my passion is tackling distributed problems to solve the challenges of tomorrow.
-I specialize in building distributed and disruptive solutions that make a meaningful impact in the world.

-I extend existing technologies to transform outcomes for organizations and the public.
-My approach to problem-solving is grounded in first principles thinking and validated through Test-Driven Development.

-Whether you've got a moonshot project or want to discuss the latest developments in model architecture, let's connect.
+In and out of my work I am passionate about applying first principles to address the pressing challenges of our age, namely but not limited to: education; consensus; verification.

 -----

 ### **Capabilities**:

-🖥️ Bespoke UX with TypeScript, React, Next, Storybook, and Three.js
+🎨 Bespoke UX

-💾 SQL, NoSQL, Vector DB Administration
+💾 DB Administration

-🐼 Time series analysis and forecast visualization
+🐼 Data wrangling and analysis

-🤖 Agent orchestration
+🤖 Prompt alchemy

-🚀 distributed system management across VPCs: GCP, AWS, Vercel, and Cloudflare
+🚀 Distributed systems and CI/CD

 -----

 Thanks for checking out my profile.
-If you want to know more about my latest projects, check out [my portfolio](http://alex-g.com) (some exciting stuff under construction right now).
-Stay hacking!
+If you want to know more about what I'm working on, peep [my portfolio](http://alex-g.com).

 With ❤️
-Alex
+schroeder-g